apache/kvrocks-website/blog/2024-01-07-kvrocks-2023-in-review/index.md

 The year 2023 is a small milestone for the community in open source, and it is also a new starting point. **Kvrocks successfully graduated from the incubator to become an Apache top-level project in June, which is a great affirmation for the community's health and sustainability**.
 At the same time, there are also some exciting progress in the project and community.

-Beofre that, we would like to thanks all the contributors and users who have been supporting Apache Kvrocks.
+Beofre we start, we would like to thanks all the contributors and users who have been supporting Apache Kvrocks.
 We can't make it without you!

 <!--truncate-->